Yap: Social structure

 Yapese society is based on a highly complex "caste system" involving at least seven tiers of rank.
 Historically, the caste rank of an entire village could rise or fall in comparison to other villages depending on how it fared in inter-village conflicts.
 Winning villages would rise in rank as a part of a peace settlement, while losing villages would have to accept a decline in comparative rank.
 In many cases lower ranked villages were required to pay tribute to higher ranked villages.
-Further, dietary taboos might be imposed on lower ranking villages, i.e., they might be prohibited from harvesting and eating the more desirable fish and animals of the sea.
+Further, dietary taboos might be imposed on lower ranking villages, e.g., they might be prohibited from harvesting and eating the more desirable fish and animals of the sea.
 Further, within each village each family had its own rank comparative to the others.

 Until the arrival of the German colonizers, the caste ranking system was fluid and the ranks of villages and families changed in response to inter-village intrigues and confrontations.
 In the early twentieth century, however, the German colonial administration pacified Yap and enforced a prohibition against violent conflict.
 The caste ranking of each village in modern Yap thus remains the same as it was when the system was frozen in place by the Germans.

-Foreign Contact
+History

 The first recorded sighting of Yap by Europeans came during the Spanish expedition of Álvaro de Saavedra in 1528.
 Its sighting was also recorded by the Spanish expedition of Ruy López de Villalobos on 26 January 1543, who charted them as "The Reefs" (Los Arrecifes).
 At Yap, the Villalobos expedition received the same surprising greeting as previously in Fais Island from the local people approaching the ships in canoes, crossing themselves and calling out "Buenos días Matelotes!" ("Hello, sailors!"), which they took for Spanish but more probably reflected the missionary efforts of António Galvão, governor of the Portuguese East Indies.
-The original account of this story is included in the report that the Augustinian Fray Jerónimo de Santisteban wrote for the Viceroy of New Spain while in Kochi during his voyage home.
+The original account of this story is included in the report that the Augustinian Fray Jerónimo de Santisteban wrote for the Viceroy of New Spain while in Cochin during his voyage home.
 Yap also appeared in Spanish charts as "The Chickpeas" (Los Garbanzos) and "Great Caroline" (Gran Carolina).

 From the 17th century until 1899, Yap was a Spanish colony within the Captaincy General of the Philippines of the Spanish East Indies.
-The Spanish used Yap Island as a prison for those captured during the Philippine Revolution.
-After their defeat by the United States in 1898, and subsequent loss of the Philippines, Spain sold these islands and its other minor Pacific possessions to Germany.
+The Spanish used Yap as a prison for those captured during the Philippine Revolution.
+After their defeat by the United States in 1898, and subsequent loss of the Philippines, Spain sold Yap and its other minor Pacific possessions to Germany.